Ayms/torrent-live/README.md

 You can keep or remove the file(s) at the end of the download, in any case you are never seeding/sending to others what you have downloaded.

 Data are not retrieved sequentially but are stored sequentially, you can stop/resume a download/streaming at any time.

+If for any reasons the player stops inside the browser (or bug) then refresh the page and restart the video where it stopped.

 If you want more advanced security/anonymity features you can checkout [Peersm](http://www.peersm.com) and [try it](http://peersm.com/peersm), see [node-Tor](https://github.com/Ayms/node-Tor) for the technical details.